 The Economics Bowl consists of two segments: a round robin and a single-elimination bracket.

-For the round robin, the 16 teams will be randomly divided into four divisions of four teams each.
+For the round robin, the 20 teams will be randomly divided into four divisions of four teams each.
 Each team will play every other team in its division.
-A similar schedule can be found here.
+An example schedule can be found here

-The top team from each division will advance to a single elimination tournament.
+The top 2 teams from each division will advance to a single-elimination tournament.
 The matchups between group winners for the first round of the single-elimination tournament will be random.
-The winner of the single elimination bracket will be declared the winner of the Economics Bowl.
-A similar bracket to be used can be found here.
+The winner of the single-elimination bracket will be declared the winner of the Economics Bowl.
+An example bracket to be used can be found here.

 The power round is a written, team-based exam.
-All four members of a team collaborate to complete around 10 free response questions in 75 minutes.
+All four members of a team collaborate to complete around 3 free-response questions for each exam in 75 minutes.

 Each question will be worth a specific number of points, and point values will be denoted on the exam.
 Incorrect or unanswered questions receive zero points, and there is no penalty for guessing.
 Partial credit may be awarded.

 One of the questions will be a tiebreaker question, but teams will NOT know in advance which question is the tie-breaker question.
-This question will only be graded if the two highest-scoring teams earn equal numbers of points on the ten free response questions.
+This question will only be graded if the two highest-scoring teams earn equal numbers of points on the free-response questions.
 The team that earns more points on this tie-breaker question will be declared the winner.

-If there is still a tie after the tiebreaker question is factored into both teams’ scores, a final five question runoff buzzer round will be administered, with the same rules as the Economics Bowl.
+If there is still a tie after the tiebreaker question is factored into both teams’ scores, a final tiebreaker question will be sent to both teams to complete.
+If both teams achieve equal scores on this exam as well, a tie will be declared and both teams congratulated for their dexterous economic knowledge.

 Economics Bowl Rules